poojvenkatesh30/jenkins-gradle-build/README.md

 4. Verify the latest successful artifact which will have the jar.

-The screenshots for the jenkins pipeline are attached under location -
+The screenshots for the gradle build using jenkins pipeline are attached in the word document named - screenshots_for_Jenkins-Gradle_build.docx